Buying a house or flat together – our specialist property solicitors

 Tenants in Common will have a specified shared in the property which may be equal or unequal as set out in the Declaration of Trust, a document determining each party’s interest in the property, to be used in the event of separation.
 Shares in the property can be passed on to another person, either during your lifetime or in your will.
 In the absence of a will, the intestacy rules will prevail.

 You may prefer this arrangement if you made unequal contributions to the property price or if you have children from a previous relationship and you would like them to inherit your share upon death for example.
+Friends, family or unmarried couples are most likely to buy property in this way.
+Tenants in common enable each individual to maintain separate interests within the joint ownership, while also providing flexibility for future changes such as committing the property to joint tenancy.

 Joint home ownership – advice from the Law Society